Distance: 2 miles (3.2km)

 Abbey Park road bridge still has the tram tracks buried under the tarmac.
 The corporation tram station was to the right on the island formed between the river and canal.

 The Island is known as Wolsey Island after the famous knitwear manufacturer who had factories hear and in other parts of Leicester.
-Although now being redeveloped for housing, the original chimney and water tower have been preserved as a reminder of this heritage.
+Although now redeveloped for housing, the original chimney and water tower have been preserved as a reminder of this heritage.

 Space Centre & foot bridge - Mark Dawson